Dr. edward yeh

 Personal Bio

 Before his return to Taiwan, Dr. Yeh was an Associate Professor at Temple University School of Law (Japan Campus) where he taught "International Intellectual Property Licensing", "Cyber Law", "Business Investment in China", and various other courses.
-In addition, from 1997 to 2003, Dr. Yeh also taught Business Negotiation, Copyright, Intellectual Property Rights, and Cyber Law at several Taiwanese universities and lectured on those subjects at numerous universities in the People's Republic of China (PRC).
+In addition, from 1997 to 2003, Dr. Yeh also taught Business Negotiation, Copyright, Intellectual Property Rights, and Cyber Law at several Taiwanese universities.

 In 1995, Dr. Yeh was chosen by the University of Texas School of Law as the "Texas Scholar" because of his academic potential.
 In 1997, he was selected to join the "Distinguished Minority Alumni Portrait Collection" by the University of Texas School of Law for his academic achievement.